OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/redmine.md

 * Comments Synchronization:
   * On enabling comments synchronization, Notes in the Redmine will be synchronized as comments at the other end point.
 * Issues Synchronization:
-  * Currently OpsHub Integration Manager supports synchronization of the trackers under the issues type.
+  * Currently <code class="expression">space.vars.SITENAME</code> supports synchronization of the trackers under the issues type.
 * SubTask Synchronization:
   * To synchronize subtasks, relationship should be configured in mapping configuration with link type as ParentChild.
 * Version type Field: